-A commercial guarantee of 2-to-7 years is offered by the guarantor, and including a "commitment to free repair as first remedy" in case of failures and, where relevant, a "commitment to upgrade the product periodically".
+- A 7 year commercial guarantee is offered by the guarantor, and including a "commitment to free repair as first remedy" in case of failures and, where relevant, a "commitment to upgrade - the product periodically".

-3.4 Quali-quantitative assessment
+1199 2.4 Quali-quantitative assessment

-Classification and rating criteria can be defined for each attribute described in the previous section to analyse design options with a better differentiation level.
-These can be used to build a scoring framework to assess the reparability and upgradability of different product models (Cordella et al. 2019b).
+1200 Classification and rating criteria can be defined for each attribute described in the previous 1201 section to analyse design options with a better differentiation level.
+These can be used to build 1202 a scoring framework to assess the reparability and upgradability of different product models55.

-The scoring framework can be conceived as a hybrid system composed of pass/fail requirements and rating classes:

-- 1. Specific pass/fail requirements, to be fulfilled in order to consider a product as reparable/upgradable, and thus eligible for being scored; - 2.
-Scoring requirements based on rating classes indicating to what extent/ how much a product is reparable or upgradable.

-Points ranging from 0 to 1 have been modulated proportionally to different rating classes for each parameter assessed at priority part/product level.
-0 corresponds to the case in which repair/upgrade is not possible.
-Points above 0 have been set to conditions facilitating the repair/upgrade of products, with 1 being the ideal condition.
-Since the fulfilment of pass/fail requirements is by definition considered to enable main repair/upgrade operations, a score higher than 0 is in general assigned in the corresponding rating/classification criteria.

-For each parameter, rating is applied either for the product or its priority parts.
-In the latter case, rates of priority parts are weighted to calculate an overall product rate.
-Weights reported in section 2.1.4 can be applied.
-When it can be demonstrated that a priority part or a parameter does not apply to a specific product, that part or parameter can be excluded from the assessment.
-Table 20 compiles the classification and rating of parameters proposed for the assessment of the reparability and upgradeability of TVs.

-The focus on a reduced number of indices could stimulate the removal of barriers to repair/upgrade.
-Parameters can be combined into indices based on the following approach:

-- 1. A score is calculated for each parameter (when scores are assigned for each priority part, a weighted average is calculated) and combined into indices addressing: design for disassembly (parameters from #1 to #4), repair and upgrade process (parameters from #5 to #12), overall reparability and upgradability of a product (parameters from #1 to #12). - 2.
-The aggregation is made by assigning a weight to each parameter (based on the specificities of a defined product group) and calculating the weighted average.
-As general rule, weights are set to 1 by default and the weight is doubled when a parameter is considered more important. - 3.
-The analysis of the reparability and upgradability of specific priority parts of products can also be carried out by calculating, for each priority part, the weighted average of the scores assigned to each parameter.
+- 1203 The scoring framework can be conceived as a hybrid system composed of pass/fail 1204 requirements and rating classes: - 1205 1.
+Specific pass/fail requirements, to be fulfilled in order to consider a product as 1206 reparable/upgradable, and thus eligible for being scored; - 1207 1208 - 2.
+Scoring requirements based on rating classes indicating to what extent/ how much a product is reparable or upgradable. - Points ranging from 0 to 1 have been modulated proportionally to different rating classes for 1209 each parameter assessed at priority part/product level56.
+0 corresponds to the case in which 1210 1211 repair/upgrade is not possible.
+Points above 0 have been set to conditions facilitating the 1212 repair/upgrade of products, with 1 being the ideal condition.
+Since the fulfilment of pass/fail 1213 requirements is by definition considered to enable main repair/upgrade operations, a score 1214 higher than 0 is in general assigned in the corresponding rating/classification criteria. - 1215 For each parameter, rating is applied either for the product or its priority parts.
+In the latter 1216 case, rates of priority parts are weighted to calculate an overall product rate.
+Weights reported 1217 in section 2.1.4 can be applied.
+When a priority part or a parameter does not apply to a specific product, that part or parameter can be excluded from the assessment.
+Table 20 1218 1219 compiles the classification and rating of parameters proposed for the assessment of the 1220 reparability and upgradeability of TVs. - 1221 The focus on a reduced number of indices could stimulate the removal of barriers to 1222 repair/upgrade.
+Parameters can be combined into indices based on the following approach: - 1223 1.
+A score is calculated for each parameter (when scores are assigned for each priority 1224 part, a weighted average is calculated) and combined into indices addressing; design 1225 for disassembly (parameters from #1 to #4), repair and upgrade process (parameters from #5 to #12), overall reparability and upgradability of a product (parameters from 1226 1227 #1 to #12). - 1228 2.
+The aggregation is made by assigning a weight to each parameter (based on the 1229 specificities of a defined product group) and calculating the weighted average.
+As 1230 general rule, weights are set to 1 by default and the weight is doubled when a 1231 parameter is considered more important. - The analysis of the reparability and upgradability of specific priority parts of products 3.
+1232 1233 can also be carried out by calculating, for each priority part, the weighted average of 1234 the scores assigned to each parameter.

-Although this quali-quantitative assessment can allow analysing design options with a better differentiation level, the assessment itself becomes more subjective due to the inclusion of elements like evaluation criteria, weighting factors and rating scales.
+Although this quali-quantitative assessment can allow analysing design options with a better 1235 1236 differentiation level, the assessment itself becomes more subjective due to the inclusion of 1237 elements like evaluation criteria, weighting factors and rating scales.